 - Printing – discourage printing sensitive information on home printers.
 While there isn’t much you can do to prevent this and foster secure printing, discouraging workers from printing sensitive documents locally and encouraging them to work in the applications.
 Besides, it is good for the environment (save a tree).

 While all of these might seem motherhood and apple pie, they are just good reminders at a time when things happen so fast.
-Fasoo and I wish everyone health and safety during these unsettling times.
+Fasoo wishes everyone health and safety during these unsettling times.

 Photo by Kate